 Researchers also have proven experience in intelligent transportation systems (ITS), asset management, transportation, land use, and the environment, paratransit, and human services transportation.

 And, the UTC is a member of the Council of University Transportation Centers (CUTC).

-The UTC research staff is comprised of nine transportation research experts – including three Ph.D. researchers — and is supported by 25 UIC affiliated faculty from other colleges and departments.
+The UTC research staff is comprised of three Ph.D. researchers and is supported by 25 UIC affiliated faculty from other colleges and departments.
 Each professional brings a broad range of transportation experience and specialized skills to every research project.
-The UTC is rounded out by a support staff of four professionals.
+The UTC is rounded out by a support staff of three professionals.

 Learn more about the UTC:

 - Read the UTC Mission and Vision Statement

 - Learn about UTC history

 - Apply for the George Krambles Transportation Scholarship